Badjavii/Operating-Systems/README.md

 ## Getting Started

-1. **Clone the repository:** To get a local copy of these exercises, clone this repository to your local machine using the following command in your terminal:
+**Clone the repository:** To get a local copy of these documentation, clone this repository to your local machine using the following command in your terminal:
 ```bash
 git clone https://github.com/Badjavii/Operating-Systems.git
 ```